zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

 In that case, do you still stand by the "picture" you painted above?
-It doesn't seem consistent with your comments above.
+It doesn't seem consistent with what you just said.
 And if you really wanted to give your readers as many clues as possible, you'd include a lot more comments.

 **UB:**